tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 to be fired.
 Further research is necessary.

 Defence Battery
-: Anti-missile pod.: Has a 21% chance to shoot down incoming missiles.
+: Anti-missile pod.
+Has a 21% chance to shoot down incoming missiles.
 Each additional battery after the first adds an additional 4% chance, for a maximum of 71% at 14 pods, although they will only build 4 before hitting a soft cap.